Morgan Stanley (MS) Shares Decline Despite Market Challenges

 Sponsored

-The average price predicted by analysts for MS is $98.05, which is $14.29 above the current price.
-The public float for MS is 1.31B and currently, short sellers hold a 1.67% ratio of that float.
-The average trading volume of MS on May 11, 2023 was 7.51M shares.
+The average price predicted for Morgan Stanley (MS) by analysts is $98.05, which is $15.57 above the current market price.
+The public float for MS is 1.31B, and at present, short sellers hold a 1.67% of that float.
+On May 15, 2023, the average trading volume of MS was 7.45M shares.

 MS’s Market Performance